How a free qualification could help you get ahead in work

 There are a range of courses available from construction to health and social care, and many more.
 With shorter courses available, you can make sure that the one you choose not only interests you, but works with your schedule.
 The free courses will be available long-term, so you can also take advantage when the time is right for you.

-Carrie Abbott chose to do a Level 3 Health and Social Care course, which was delivered at her children’s school, where she also worked.
-“It was the perfect fit for me”, Carrie said.
+Carrie Abbott chose to do a Level 3 Childcare course, which was delivered at her children’s school, where she also worked.

 “It meant I could work and study at the school, whilst still managing my childcare and other responsibilities.”

 Katharine didn’t know exactly what job she wanted to do, she had a passion for gardening and decided that she needed to learn more to get into the industry.
-She echoes Carrie’s experience and says as a single-mum, it was really important that she could enjoy and manage her studies around looking after her children – “I wasn’t sure about what course to do at first, but after chatting to the tutors, I decided to take the Level 3 course in Horticulture and it’s been an essential step in helping me progress.
+She echoes Carrie’s experience and says as a single-mum, it was really important that she could enjoy and manage her studies around looking after her children:

+“I wasn’t sure about what course to do at first, but after chatting to the tutors, I decided to take the Level 3 course in Horticulture and it’s been an essential step in helping me progress.
 The tutors helped me find the perfect course that interested me and worked with my other responsibilities.”

 There are mix of subjects and course lengths, so you can choose a course that interests you, works with your life, and builds on your existing skills – taking one of the free courses could lead to your best job yet.